Jarred6068/MRPC_support/Methyl/Correlation_Code/README.txt

 1.)
 This set of functions works as a search algorithm which extracts the SNPs from the Genotype data which are in close proximity to each probe in the Expression and Methylation data sets and calculates the correlation between them.
 The Output are two tables for each chromosome (one for methylation and one for expression) which are procedurally generated within the function.
-This table contains three columns: Probe/Gene ID, SNP ID, and Correlation Coefficient Cor(SNP, Probe/Gene)
+The tables contain three columns: Probe/Gene ID, SNP ID, and Correlation Coefficient Cor(SNP, Probe/Gene)

 Example Expression output for chromosome 3